Tackle SQL Server Performance Issues for Free with DPA Free

 - You need a SQL Server (which can be SQL Server Express Edition) where you can install a repository database to store the performance data collected by DPA Free.

 - You need a machine where you can work with the product.
-This is most likely your desktop or laptop, although since DPA Free is browser based, you should be able to use just about any computer, tablet, smartphone, etc.
+This is most likely your desktop or laptop, although since DPA Free is browser based, you should be able to use just about any computer, tablet, smartphone, etc. to begin your performance analysis by seeing the wait times which impact application performance.

 How can I get value from DPA Free?